LEWES CROWN COURT

 MR. BLACKETT-ORD:

 And I am going to come to that in a little more detail.
-The result is my
+The result is my client and Mr.

-Gregory were pretty well fighting this blind before the ~magistrates without
+Gregory were pretty well fighting this blind before the ~magistrates without my client

 having any legal experience of pesonally conducting a case.

-The Council stands by Mr. Hammond's report, notwithstanding certain doubts
+The Council stands by Mr. Hammond’s report, notwithstanding certain doubts were

-cast at it even before the Magistrates, they win, we appeal to this court,
+cast at it even before the Magistrates, they win, we appeal to this court, and again, it

-was I think one working day before this hearing that we got Mr. Hammond's
+was I think one working day before this hearing that we got Mr. Hammond’s revised

 report.